laurapacis/pa-slider/README.md

 ## Stack

 Built with React.js and styled with CSS.
+Deployed with Vercel.

 ## Development time